Community

 Be authentic and transparent: We value real, honest conversations.
 Represent yourself truthfully and contribute in a way that fosters trust and support across the community.

-If you encounter behavior that violates these guidelines, please contact the Community Manager at [email protected]
+If you encounter behavior that violates these guidelines, please contact the Community Manager at [email protected].

 Anthology reserves the right to moderate, remove, or take action on any content or user account that violates these guidelines or our Terms of Policy, at its sole discretion.